 HorizonPeripheralsAgent.msi

-HorizonPeripheralsAgent.msiThis is the installer to be run on your Horizon agent machine.
+HorizonPeripheralsAgent.msi is the installer to be run on your Horizon agent machine.
 The web server address and port number need to be configured to the correct value firstly.
 If you don’t know the value, you can use the default one and change it after the installation by editing the config file – hpagentconfig.ini.